-Ukraine retakes key Kyiv suburb; Battle for Mariupol rages
+Ukraine retakes key Kyiv suburb; battle for Mariupol rages

 In a video address Monday night, Ukrainian President Volodymyr Zelenskyy hailed those who have fought back against Russia.

-“There is no need to organise resistance,” Zelenskyy said.
+“There is no need to organize resistance,” Zelenskyy said.
 “Resistance for Ukrainians is part of their soul.”

 Talks between Russia and Ukraine have continued by video but failed to bridge the chasm between the two sides.
 Zelenskyy told Ukrainian television late Monday that he would be prepared to consider waiving any NATO bid by Ukraine — a key Russian demand — in exchange for a cease-fire, the withdrawal of Russian troops and a guarantee of Ukraine's security.